richardschneider/sepia/Readme.md

 Features
 --------

-- `Schematron` (ISO/IEC 19757 - Document Schema Definition Languages - Part 3) Rule-based validation for XML.
+- `Schematron` - Rules based validation for XML based on [ISO/IEC 19757 - Document Schema Definition Languages - Part 3](http://www.dsdl.org/).
-- `Calendaring` - Calendaring and Scheduling; based on RFC 5545 - Internet Calendaring and Scheduling Core Object Specification (iCalendar).
+- `Calendaring` - Calendaring and Scheduling based on [RFC 5545 - Internet Calendaring and Scheduling Core Object Specification (iCalendar)](http://tools.ietf.org/html/rfc5545).
 - `Multi-lingual text` - A collection of text that represents the same concept in multiple languages.
-- `Tag` - Object classification.
+- `Tag` - A classification system that is not dependent upon an object's properties.
 - `TimeRange` - Inclusive start and exclusive for `DateTimeOffset`.
 Also supports a partial date/time.
-- `Guard` - Prevents bad data from entering the system.
+- [`Guard`](blob/master/Source/Sepia/Guard.cs) - Prevents bad data from entering the system.

 Conventions
 -----------